-The Healing Shawl Ministry began at Central nine years ago.
-In the intervening years we have distributed approximately 300 shawls to church and community members.
+The Healing Shawl Ministry began at Central in 2005.
+In the intervening years we have distributed approximately 400 shawls to church and community members.
 Shawls are given for illness, trauma, bereavement, or, on occasion, just to show someone that they are lifted up!
 About four years ago, this ministry expanded to include baby blankets to be presented at the altar of our sanctuary when a baby is baptised.

 The Samaritan House Night Shelter (located just a few blocks from the church) provides a place for the homeless to sleep and get breakfast and dinner.
 Volunteers provide the meals and Central helps out several times a year.
 If you would like to help, sign-up sheets for the various tasks are posted in the narthex.
 This is a chance to do direct service to the neediest members of our community.
 If you have any questions about this mission, please contact Mitchell Hagler.